Bianca Dye: Oocyte cryopreservation advocacy

-As a woman who has been attempting to have children in her 40's, Dye encourages young women who think they don't want children to consider methods such as oocyte cryopreservation to enable them to have a better chance at becoming a parent at an older age should they change their mind.
+As a woman who has been attempting to have children in her 40s, Dye encouraged young women who think they don't want children to consider methods such as oocyte cryopreservation to enable them to have a better chance at becoming a parent at an older age, should they change their mind.

 In 2014, Dye wrote an opinion piece for The Daily Telegraph which prompted some public debate.

-In the article, Dye responded to comments that were made by performer Ricki-Lee Coulter during a radio interview where she stated she didn't desire to become a mother but also said "You never know, I might turn 40 and go, ‘come on let’s pop one out'."
+In the article, Dye responded to comments made by performer Ricki-Lee Coulter during a radio interview, in which she stated she didn't desire to become a mother but also said: "You never know, I might turn 40 and go, ‘come on let's pop one out'."

 In her article, Dye said Coulter's comments had "sent shivers down my spine".
-She explained how she had also held a similar viewpoint to Coulter but had changed her mind and now wants to become a parent and was enduring a "long and hard road" going through numerous rounds of IVF treatment.
-In part, Dye wrote: "My advice?
-Freeze your eggs now Ricki-Lee, while you can...
+She explained that she had held a similar viewpoint to Coulter but had changed her mind and now wanted to become a parent, but was enduring a "long and hard road", going through numerous rounds of IVF treatment.
+Dye wrote: "My advice?
+Freeze your eggs now Ricki-Lee, while you can ...
 Technology these days is amazing and the chance of embryo survival is much better than it used to be...
-The sad reality of women’s fertility is that your clock is ticking and “popping out” a baby at 40 isn’t that easy."
+The sad reality of women's fertility is that your clock is ticking and “popping out” a baby at 40 isn't that easy."

 Responding to the criticism, Coulter said: "My choices are my choices and my reasons for making those choices are my reasons.
 Nobody can question that.
-I don’t question anybody’s decisions in their lives...
+I don't question anybody's decisions in their lives ...
 I come from a big family and I’ve watched my aunties suffer through horrible things like miscarriages, IVF — fail and succeed but I’ve also seen the amazing beautiful side of having babies.
-It’s an amazing gift that women have."
+It's an amazing gift that women have."

-In 2018, Dye acknowledged that she "copped it" when receiving criticism for writing the article but was satisfied that she had still managed to get her message across.
-She stated: "It was a forum to say if you’re like Ricki-Lee and you think you don’t want to have a baby, I want you to all know nothing ever goes to plan, and wouldn’t it be better if you have some little eggs frozen just in case?"
+In 2018, Dye acknowledged that she "copped it" when receiving criticism for writing the article, but was satisfied that she had still managed to get her message across.
+She stated: "It was a forum to say if you're like Ricki-Lee and you think you don't want to have a baby, I want you to all know nothing ever goes to plan, and wouldn't it be better if you have some little eggs frozen just in case?"